Serious Lawyers for Serious Injuries

 When physicians, nurses, and other hospital or medical facility employees fail to provide patients with the proper standard of care, accidents happen.
 If you or your child was injured by a negligent medical provider, you can hold them accountable while seeking the compensation your family needs to recover by filing a personal injury claim with the help of an Albuquerque birth injury lawyer.

 The claims process is complicated, especially when it comes to proving medical negligence.
-Working with Buckingham Barrera Vega Law Firm is the best way to build a strong case for yourself.
+Working with Buckingham & Vega Law Firm is the best way to build a strong case for yourself.
 We’ll be sure to calculate all the losses you incurred as a result of the injury, including all economic and noneconomic damages.
 We’ll also take into consideration the possibility of the future cost of care in the event your child’s injuries are permanent.

 Our attorneys understand how devastating a birth injury can be for a family.
 We’re prepared to provide you with the legal guidance and representation you need to restore order in your life and find a way to move comfortably into the future.
-For more information on the litigation process and your legal rights, schedule a consultation with our firm today.